-- Child is unwashed or hungry - Parents are uninterested in child's academic performance - Parents do not respond to repeated communications from the school - Child does not want to go home - Both parents or legal gardian are absent from Shanghai for any period of 24 hours or greater - Parents can not be reached in the case of emergency - Medical (e.g., failure to provide necessary medical or mental health treatment); and/or - Emotional (e.g., a pattern of actions, such as: inattention to a child's emotional needs, failure to provide psychological care, or permitting the child to use alcohol or other drugs, specific examples may include verbal humiliation, refusing to acknowledge presence of child, invasion of privacy for no specific reason, violent threats, etc).
+- Child is unwashed or hungry - Parents are uninterested in child's academic performance - Parents do not respond to repeated communications from the school - Child does not want to go home - Both parents or legal guardians are absent from Shanghai for any period of 24 hours or greater, without appropriate provision made for child's care, and a temporary guardian named - Parents can not be reached in the case of emergency

 Behavioral indicators in and of themselves do not constitute abuse or neglect.
 Together with other indicators, such as family dynamics, they may warrant a referral.

 Sexual abuse is committing or allowing to be committed any sexual offense against a child as defined in either the criminal code of the host country or school policy, or intentionally touching either directly or through clothing, the genitals, anus, or breasts of a child for other than hygiene or child care purposes.

 Sexual abuse has some different characteristics of child abuse that warrant special attention.
-While physical abuse is often the result of immediate stress and not usually planned, sexual abuse reguires planning with results that are more insidious.
-The planning, referred to as Grooming, often results in victims accepting the blame, responsibility, guilt and shame for the sexual behavior of the offender.
-Sexual abuse reguires far more secrecy than other forms of child abuse, so is more difficult to report.
+While physical abuse is often the result of immediate stress and not usually planned, sexual abuse requires planning with results that are more insidious.
+The planning, referred to as "grooming," often results in victims accepting the blame, responsibility, guilt and shame for the sexual behavior of the offender.
+Sexual abuse requires far more secrecy than other forms of child abuse, so is more difficult to report.

-Many victims, through the process of grooming, are taught that the sex is a form of love, so tend to love their offender and often present as happy and welladjusted children with no negative symptoms because of their perception of being loved.
+Many victims, through the process of grooming, are taught that the sex is a form of love, so tend to love their offender and often present as happy and well-adjusted children with no negative symptoms because of their perception of being loved.